The Ultimate Calorie Calculator for Flexible Dieting

 There is a point of diminishing returns.
 Start with standard bulk which will add 10% to your TDEE calories and monitor from there.
 If you add too much fat reduce back to “lean gains” calories or if you are not putting on weight, go for the “I’m bulking bro” option.

-MAINTAIN : This goal is pretty simple.
-You just want to maintain your weight or you want to slowly body recomposition (potentially burn fat and build muscle at the same time).
-No calculations need to be made here.
-This is the same calorie value as your TDEE.
+You just want to maintain your weight or you want to slowly change your body composition (potentially burn fat and build muscle at the same time).

-PERSONAL : If none of the calculations look right to you and you want to go against the calorie calculator (blasphemy!), then click on the “Personal” button.
-This will allow you to input your own calorie number.
 Maybe you want to get more aggressive than the fat loss button allows or maybe you want to be more aggressive than the bulking figure allows?
-Maybe you want something in between?
-This is the place to do it.

 STEP 3 – Breaking Down Your Calories.
 Macronutrient Ratios

 Initially, you’ll see two options.
 “Choose predefined ratio” and “Choose your own ratio”.
-I recommend leaving it on the former.

-Protein : You have 4 options here.
+You have 4 options here for your protein intake.

-0.85 grams of protein per lb of your bodyweight : This is ideal if you’re bulking.
-The higher calories and carbs that come with your goal of building muscle also have an anabolic effect and therefore 0.85 grams of protein per lb is more than enough to support your goal.
+The higher calories and carbs that come with your goal of building muscle also have an anabolic effect and therefore 0.85 grams of protein per lb is more than enough to support your muscle gain goal.

-1 gram of protein per lbs of bodyweight : This is the bog standard recommendation and can be used for both bulking and fat loss.
-I like starting here for fat loss because protein has high satiety properties (keeps you fuller for longer) and this can be useful when you’re on a calorie deficit.
+I like starting here for weight loss and fat loss because protein has high satiety properties (keeps you fuller for longer) and this can be useful when you’re on a calorie deficit.

-1.15 grams of protein per lb of bodyweight : No need to use this option for bulking at all and should only be used if you’re on a very calorie restricted (aggressive) cut.
-In this case it may help with lean muscle tissue retention.
+1.15 grams of protein per lb of bodyweight : No need to use this option for bulking at all and should only be used if you’re on a very calorie restricted (aggressive) cut, such as contest prep.

 Custom : input your own amount of grams per lb of your bodyweight.
 You’d generally not need to use this option as 0.85-1.15 grams of protein per lb tend to fall in line with evidence based practice.

-Fats : You have 4 options here
+You have 4 options here

-The research on the optimal amount of fats is quite mixed.
 Choose your total amount of fats based on personal preference (Staying away from the extremes of too low or too high) and what you think will help you to adhere to your diet.

 Generally, it’s recommended to have a healthy mix of different types of fats with more coming from monounsaturated fats and polyunsaturated fats, less coming from saturated fats and a very minimal amount coming from trans fats.
-Omega 3 fatty acids coming from oily fish/supplements have also been shown to carry potential health benefits.
-(2-3 grams of EPA/DHA from omega 3’s is the general recommendation.
-You should be able to find this information on the back of your Omega 3 supplement)

-As a minimum, I wouldn’t go any lower than 0.2 grams per lb of bodyweight and if you do, don’t do it for any appreciable length of time.
-Fat’s are important for the production of hormones and going too low would not be considered healthy.
+As a minimum, I wouldn’t go any lower than 0.2 grams per lb of bodyweight and, if you do, don’t do it for any appreciable length of time.

 What about “choose your own ratio of macronutrients”?

-The second option at the top of Step 3 allows you to choose your own custom percentages.
-Click this button and you’ll see three boxes pop up for each macronutrient.
-Protein, carbs and fats.
+The second option at the top of Step 3 allows you to choose your own custom percentages and macro ratio.

 Enter your preferred percentage into each box making sure all 3 boxes add up to 100%

 This will then base the macronutrient percentage split on your own personal preference.
-Again, I would recommend staying within the evidence based guidelines and avoiding extremes.
-Here are some ranges :

 Protein : At least 0.75 grams per lb and no higher than 1.25 grams per lb